 Victims of Domestic Violence

-If you were identified as the victim in a domestic violence case, then you probably don’t need your own attorney if the crime occurred as alleged, you gave truthful statements to the police, and you want the defendant prosecuted for the crime.
+If you were identified as the victim in a domestic violence case, then you probably don’t need your own attorney if:

 Not everyone identified as the “victim of domestic violence” actually feels like a victim.
 Some people are not in fear and do not need assistance from the prosecutor or the court system.
 An injustice occurs when the alleged victim’s voice is not being heard.

-The rest of this article discusses the issues that arise when the alleged victim wants the charges dropped and that decision is made of their own free will without any threats or coercion by the person accused of the crime, their family, or their friends.
+The rest of this article discusses the issues that arise when the alleged victim wants the charges dropped, and that decision is made of their own free will without any threats or coercion by the person accused of the crime, their family, or their friends.

 The alleged victim might tell the officer at the scene that they do not want anyone arrested.
-Or the alleged victim might decide that they do not want the charges to be prosecuted in the days or weeks following the arrest.
+Or the alleged victim might decide they do not want the charges to be prosecuted in the days or weeks following the arrest.

 The attorneys at Sammis Law Firm in Tampa, FL, are often contacted by the person identified as the victim in a domestic violence case with questions about how to drop the charges.

-Sometimes, the alleged victim wants to hire us to help them through the process so that their wishes are known and their rights are protected at every stage of the case, particularly in felony domestic violence cases.
+Sometimes, the alleged victim wants to hire us to help them through the process so that their wishes are known, and their rights are protected at every stage of the case, particularly in felony domestic violence cases.

-Because it creates a conflict, one attorney cannot represent both the defendant and the alleged victim.
+Because it creates a conflict, one attorney cannot represent the defendant and the alleged victim.
 Each person needs their own attorney.
 Our attorneys have represented both men and women in these types of cases.

 Attorneys for the Victims of Domestic Violence in Tampa, FL